Fact-checked against Department of Education on 2026-04-25.

 The single decision that affects total education cost most

-Looking across the data, the single decision that affects total family education spending most isn’t a school choice or a course choice — it’s the decision to factor education costs into household financial planning over the long run.
-Households that treat education as a multi-decade financial line — modelling primary, secondary, and tertiary stages together — make different decisions about saving, schools, and timing than households that handle each stage as it arrives.
+Across the whole picture, the one decision that moves total family education spending the most isn’t picking a school or a course – it’s whether you fold education costs into your household’s long-run financial planning at all.
+Families who treat education as a multi-decade line in the budget – modelling primary, secondary, and tertiary stages as one continuous arc – make genuinely different calls on saving, schools, and timing than families who just deal with each stage as it lands on the doorstep.